schrotie/shadow-query/README.md

 * Hello React!
 * Hello Vue!

+... and that example renders so fast, it's hard to find the 3ms time for rendering between the other stuff Chrome does on page start up.

 # Status

 ShadowQuery is currently a proof of concept.
 I have developed one smallish (1.5k lines) web application on it.
-No tests, no proven tech, an experiment.
+ShadowQuery now comes with a test suite that covers 100% of the lines of code.
+I would not recommend it for production, it needs more testing.

 # Intended Audience